What is multiple myeloma?

 A cancer of the bone marrow, multiple myeloma causes an excess of abnormal plasma cells (myeloma cells), which form tumors in multiple locations throughout the bone marrow.
 These tumors begin to overcrowd the bone marrow and prevent normal reproduction of healthy blood cells.

-Although it only accounts for about one percent of overall cancers, multiple myeloma is the second most prevalent blood cancer after non-Hodgkin lymphoma.
-The American Cancer Society estimates 30,330 Americans will be diagnosed with this disease in 2016.
+Although it only accounts for about 1 percent of overall cancers, multiple myeloma is the second most prevalent blood cancer after non-Hodgkin lymphoma.
+The American Cancer Society estimates 30,280 Americans will be diagnosed with this disease in 2017.

 Sometimes called bone marrow cancer because it develops in plasma cells in bone marrow, multiple myeloma is more common in African Americans than white Americans, and incidence rises with age.
 The average age at diagnosis is 69, according to the National Cancer Institute, while people under 45 rarely develop the disease.